TYPO3-extensions/rx_shariff/Documentation/Installation/Index.rst

 	page.javascriptLibs.jQuery.version = latest
 	page.javascriptLibs.jQuery.source = local

-	page.includeJSFooterlibs.shariff = EXT:rx_shariff/Resources/Public/JavaScript/shariff.min.js
+	page.includeJSFooter.shariff = EXT:rx_shariff/Resources/Public/JavaScript/shariff.min.js
 	page.includeCSS.shariff = EXT:rx_shariff/Resources/Public/Stylesheet/shariff.min.css
 	# or you may use the following for include font-awesome too
 	# page.includeCSS.shariff = EXT:rx_shariff/Resources/Public/Stylesheet/shariff.complete.css

 .. important::

-	You need to include the Javascript in your page template, otherwise the usages described below will not work.
+	The Javascript has to be included in your frontend page in either way, otherwise the usages described below will not work.

 Frontend usage